 GROOMING AND SKIN CARE

 Puppies may be bathed as necessary.
-This needs to be done only when dirt, parasites, or skin problems signal the need for bathing.
 Ask us about veterinary approved shampoos for use in dogs.
 Human skin and hair products may cause skin irritation or sickness.

 Microchipping is a form of permanent identification for lost pet recovery.
 It can be done during a routine vaccine visit or during spay / neuter appointment.
 Please ask us for more info.